awsdocs/aws-iot-docs/developerguide/iot-moisture-raspi-setup.md

 The command line should look like this:

-`python3 moistureSensor.py --endpoint --rootCA ~/certs/Amazon-Root-CA-1.pem --cert ~/certs/raspberrypi.crt --key ~/certs/raspberrypi-private.key --thing-name RaspberryPi --clientId RaspberryPi`
+`python3 moistureSensor.py --endpoint <your-endpoint> --rootCA ~/certs/AmazonRootCA1.pem --cert ~/certs/raspberrypi-certificate.pem.crt --key ~/certs/raspberrypi-private.pem.key --thingName RaspberryPi --clientId RaspberryPi`

 Try touching the sensor, putting it in a planter, or putting it in a glass of water to see how the sensor responds to various levels of moisture\.
 If needed, you can change the threshold value in the `MoistureSensorRule`\.
 When the moisture sensor reading goes below the value specified in your rule's SQL query statement, AWS IoT publishes a message to the Amazon SNS topic\.
 You should receive an email message that contains the moisture and temperature data\.